PokemonSanFran/pokeemerald-expansion/docs/docs/index.md

 ## Version

-This document is accurate as of Version 1.4.2 (Mar 29 2023), and will be updated as new features as added.
+This document is accurate as of Version 1.4.2 ([Mar 29 2023](https://www.wolframalpha.com/input?i=Mar+29+2023)), and should be updated as new features as added.